BuvinJT/distbuilder/docs/ConfigClasses.md

 ### QtIfwExternalOp Convenience Scripts

-#### Self-destruct Script Snippets
+#### Self-Destructing Script Snippets

-In some circumstances, e.g. when using scripts with [QtIfwOnFinishedDetachedExec](#qtifwonfinisheddetachedexec) or [QtIfwOnFinishedCheckbox](#qtifwonfinishedcheckbox), you may wish for your scripts to "self-desctruct" (i.e. delete themselves).
+In some circumstances, e.g. when using scripts with [QtIfwOnFinishedDetachedExec](#qtifwonfinisheddetachedexec) or [QtIfwOnFinishedCheckbox](#qtifwonfinishedcheckbox), you may wish for your scripts to "self-destruct" (i.e. delete themselves).

-The following functions return strings that you can append to / weave into your custom scripts.
+The following functions return strings that you may append to / weave into your custom scripts to serve this purpose.

 ##### QtIfwExternalOp.batchSelfDestructSnippet